English Place Names

 From Old English fearn "fern" and ham "home" or ham "water meadow, enclosure".
 This is the name of several towns in England, notably in Surrey.

-Fiji (Country) English, Portuguese, Indian, Hindi, Indonesian, Malay
+Fiji (Country) English, Portuguese, Hindi, Indonesian, Malay

 English form of Fijian Viti, of unknown meaning, the name of the largest island (called Viti Levu meaning "great Viti") of the archipelago.
 The change from Viti to Fiji is reportedly explained by the fact that the British (on an 18th-century expedition of James Cook) first heard it pronounced this way by the neighbouring Tongans.